 Your pension benefits are based on the total number of Pension and Bonus Credits you have earned up to the time you retire and the Benefit Accrual Rate in effect when you earned those Credits.
-However, if you meet certain requirements, the Benefit Accrual Rate associated with your Past Pension and Bonus Credits may be increased to the current rate (see Appendix on page 38).
-Effective June 1, 2008, the Benefit Accrual Rate for Pension and Bonus Credits is \$107.
+However, if you meet certain requirements, the Benefit Accrual Rate associated with your Past Pension and Bonus Credits may be increased to the current rate (see the Appendix on page 47).
+As of June 1, 2024, the Benefit Accrual Rate for Pension and Bonus Credits earned on or after June 1, 2024 is \$122.